 2. Leadership and Emotional Intelligence on Coursera

-Another place where you can get emotional training is on Coursera.
+Another place where you can improve your emotional intelligence competencies is on Coursera.
 Their course is called Leadership and Emotional Intelligence.
 This course focuses on collaboration and team-building.
 It’s a beginner-level course that leverages great storytelling to make the content compelling.
 Learners can also get certification after completing the course that they can share on LinkedIn and other sites.
 Like EdApp, it is free, however, you can’t customize the course to fit your needs.

 3. Emotional Intelligence -EQ – Practitioner Cert on Udemy

 Another place where you can find emotional intelligence courses is Udemy.
 They offer several courses, one of which is called Emotional Intelligence (EQ) Practitioner Cert.
 This is a great course for those looking to climb the corporate ladder, as it is accredited.
-This is one of several courses by Udemy, and they cover all sorts of topics such as life-coaching, social skills, and neuro-linguistic programming.
-It’s a great program for those serious on the topic, but may be a little daunting for a casual learner.
+This is one of several courses by Udemy, and they cover all sorts of topics such as life-coaching, public speaking, social skills, listening skills, and neuro-linguistic programming.
+It’s a great program for those serious about the topic, but may be a little daunting for a casual learner.

 4. Empathy and Emotional Intelligence at Work on edX